Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Probabilistic Contrastive Learning

 \end{proposition}

-This shows that an encoder that minimizes MCInfoNCE has the same marginal as the ground-truth latent model.
-Next, we need to prove that the equality of these marginals implies that the predicted posteriors $Q$ within them must be equal to $P$, up to the rotations mentioned.
-To this end, we examine the marginals as functions of $\mu(x)$ and $\kappa(x)$.
+The intuition is that MCInfoNCE corresponds to a cross-entropy between the true latents and our model predictions.
+This characterizes the solution set: An encoder $Q$ minimizes MCInfoNCE if and only if the chance of $(x, x^+)$ being a positive pair \textit{computed using $Q$} is equal to the \textit{true chance} of being a positive pair \textit{computed using the GT distribution $P$} for all data pairs $(x, x^+)$.
+We refer to this chance, the upper integral, as expected positivity.
+Next, we prove that the equality of the expected positivities implies that the predicted posteriors $Q$ must be equal to the GT $P$, up to the mentioned rotations.
+To this end, we first find that the expected positivity marginalizes out all random variables and can be written as a \textit{function} of $\mu(x)$ and $\kappa(x)$.